Overthinking causes anxiety

 But if you discover yourself doing this continuously, your mind may be trying to tell you something.

-If you immediately jump to the worst conclusion in every situation, most probably an illogical one, you will perhaps be struggling with anxiously overthinking.
+If you immediately jump to the worst conclusion in every situation, you will perhaps be struggling with anxiously overthinking.

 What to Do About It